textadventures/quest/docs/quest5_7.md

 The `DiceRoll` function has been expanded to understand "d6" and "4d6+2" (but will still work with existing code).
 A good use of `DiceRoll` is to determine the effect of an attack in an RPG-style game, and the characteristics of the attack can be stored as strings in this form (which is standard in the RPG world).

 The Containers tab in the editor now has comments under the scripts that explains when they run, and that names the flags, "isopen" and "locked", that track its state.

+If you set a string attribute on a switchable object called "cannotswitchon", then when the player tries to turn the object on, this messagwe will be displayed instead.
+This will allow authors to have devices that must be fixed before they will work, or have light sources that require power or fuel.
+To allow the object to be turned on, just set the attribute to null, by the way.